EasyCanadianGamer/ProjexNexa/Readme.md

 ## Installation

-If you want to install Xplorer on your system, you can download the installer for your operating system [on the release page](https://github.com/EasyCanadianGamer/ProjectManagement/releases).
+If you want to install ProjexNexa on your system, you can download the installer for your operating system [on the release page](https://github.com/EasyCanadianGamer/ProjectManagement/releases).
 Please note that the current version is not stable yet, and you may encounter various bugs.

 ---